Create and Update Products with WooCommerce API

 'regular_price' => '100.30', // just update the product price

-// but we can update several parameters at the same time
+// but we can update several parameters at the same time, of course

 )